braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/troubleshooting.md

 # Troubleshooting {#push-troubleshooting}

-## Understanding the Braze/APNs workflow
+## Understanding the braze/apns workflow

   The Apple Push Notification service (APNs) is Apple's infrastructure for push notifications sending to iOS and OS X applications.
 Here is the simplified structure of how push notifications are enabled for your users' devices and how Braze is able to send push notifications to them:

-### Step 1: Configuring the push certificate and provisioning profile
+### Step 1: configuring the push certificate and provisioning profile

 In the development of your app, you'll need to create an SSL certificate to enable push notifications.
 This certificate will be included in the provisioning profile your app is built with and will also need to be uploaded to the Braze dashboard.
 The certificate allows Braze to tell APNs that we are allowed to send push notifications on your behalf.

 There are two types of provisioning profiles and certificates - development and distribution.
 We recommend just using distribution profiles/certificates to avoid any confusion.
 If you choose to use different profiles and certificates for development and distribution, make sure that the certificate uploaded to the dashboard matches the provisioning profile you are currently using.
 You can read more about provisioning profiles [here][2].

-### Step 2: Devices register for APNs and provide Braze with push tokens
+### Step 2: devices register for apns and provide braze with push tokens

 When users open your app, they will be prompted to accept push notifications.
 If they accept this prompt, then APNs will generate a push token for that particular device.
 The iOS SDK will immediately and asynchronously send up the push token for apps using the default [Automatic Flush Policy][40].
 After we have a push token associated with a user, they will show as "Push Registered" in the dashboard on their user profile under the "Engagement" tab and will be eligible to receive push notifications from Braze campaigns.

 > This does not work with the iOS Simulator.
 You cannot test push notifications with the iOS Simulator as a result.

-### Step 3: Launching a Braze push campaign
+### Step 3: launching a braze push campaign

 When a push campaign is launched, Braze will make requests to APNs to deliver your message.
 Braze will use the SSL push certificate uploaded in the dashboard to authenticate and verify that we are allowed to send push notifications to the push tokens provided.
 If a device is online, the notification should be received shortly after the campaign has been sent.